Lady Catherine de Bourgh: Family

 Lady Catherine was the sister of Lady Anne Darcy, mother of Mr. Fitzwilliam Darcy and Georgiana Darcy.
 The sisters were the daughters of an earl and their brother is the sitting earl during the events of the novel.
-Thus she and her sister are always styled as Lady Catherine and Lady Anne, regardless of marriage.
+Thus she and her sister are always styled as Lady Catherine and Lady Anne, as their marriages to a knight and an untitled man, respectively, do not confer upon them a preferable style.

 Lady Catherine is the widow of Sir Lewis de Bourgh.
-If she were not noble, she would be styled as Lady de Bourgh, since her husband was a knight.
-The couple had a single daughter, Anne de Bourgh.
+If she were not entitled to the courtesy style of an earl's daughter, she would be styled as Lady de Bourgh.
+The couple had a single daughter, Anne de Bourgh, who is her father's heiress; and so inheritor of Rosings Park, which is not entailed in the male line.
 Lady Catherine desired to marry her daughter to Mr. Darcy.

 At the end of the novel, Lady Catherine becomes the aunt-in-law of Elizabeth Bennet after Elizabeth marries Mr. Darcy.
 She considers that Mr. Darcy is marrying someone much below him.